 8 %

-of our tradespeople have been women, compared to the B.C. construction industry average of 6%.
+of our tradespeople have been women, compared to the B.C. construction industry average of about 5%.
+They've worked 8% of the hours.

 An image of a group icon